fivetran/dbt_sage_intacct_source/README.md

 - Models staging tables, which will be used in our transform package

 ## Models
 This package contains staging models, designed to work simultaneously with our [Sage Intacct transform package](https://github.com/fivetran/dbt_sage_intacct).
 The staging models are designed to:
 - Remove any rows that are soft-deleted
 - Name columns consistently across all packages:
-    - Boolean fields are prefixed with `is_` or `has_`
+    - Boolean fields are prefixed with `is_` or `has_`.
-    - Timestamps are appended with `_at`
+    - Timestamps are appended with `_at`.
     - ID primary keys are prefixed with the name of the table.
 For example, the `gl_detail` table's recordno column is renamed `gl_detail_id`.
     - Foreign keys include the table that they refer to.
 For example, ap_bill_item's `recordkey` is named `bill_id`.